-Following a successful pilot in Film Hubs North, North West Central and Central East, we are pleased to launch the Advice and Experience Advisory Scheme in Scotland.
-The aim of the scheme is to provide Hub Members with access to FREE 1-2-1 specialised advice on a range of topics from effective marketing to introductory programming.
+The Advice & Experience Advisory Scheme provides Hub Members with access to FREE 1-2-1 specialised advice on a range of topics from effective marketing to business planning.

 - Are you struggling to put together a marketing plan for your venue?